rucio/desktop/.github/ISSUE_TEMPLATE/standard-issue.md

 ---
 name: Standard Issue
 about: Want to contribute?
-Open an issue using this template.
+Open an issue before making a PR.
 title: ''
 labels: ''
 assignees: ''